 If you need to sit for long periods, make these adjustments to keep yourself seated correctly:

 - Use an adjustable chair so you can alter its height and tilt.
 Your back should feel well supported.

 - Place your laptop or monitor at an arm’s length.
-The top of its screen should be at eye level, more or less.
-If it’s too high or low, use a monitor stand.
+The top of its screen should be at eye level, more or

 - Avoid staying in one position.
 Switch your posture as often as you can.
 Even better, get up and take a short break from sitting.
 This allows one set of muscles to relax while others take the load.